 Prerelease Prep from a Former First-Timer

 If you ask me, sealed format prerelease events are one of the coolest ways to play Magic: the Gathering.
 Not only do you get to be among the first players to see the new set of cards, but you get to build a deck out of those cards and pit it up against other players’ newly built decks.
 It levels the playing field between new players and veterans while giving everyone a chance to experiment with the new mechanics a set introduces.
-At Board Game Barrister, there are bigger prizes for the players who perform well throughout, like From the Vault box sets, but there are also cool prizes along the way for the inexperienced players who are trying their best.

 Before we go any further, here’s a super brief overview of how your prerelease event will work: